laurosilvacom/building-an-opengraph-image-generation-api-with-cloudinary-netlify-functions-and-react/lessons/02-react-building-an-opengraph-image-react-component-in-codesandbox-based-on-a-figma-design.md

 import { jsx, Global } from "@emotion/core";
 ```

-01:06 To pass in variables to change different things about, say, the background, it's more useful to be able to do that straight through JavaScript than to have to rewrite CSS classes.
+01:06 To pass in variables to change different things about, say, the background, it's **more useful to be able to do that straight through JavaScript than to have to rewrite CSS classes**.
 Since the function that we write won't be running in anybody's browser, we can use whatever we want.

 01:20 We can enter [Zen mode](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_zen-mode) to get rid of the top bar and click on the menu on the left on the currently active Explorer pane to get rid of the sidebar.
 We'll keep the console around just in case. **We can also get rid of React because we're not using `createElement`.**